An update on my ongoing battle with Kim Whaley.

 Even if she gets to proceed with the Summary Judgement Motion, I will be appealing in arguing that it was not the appropriate forum for a Solicitor’s negligence case.

 On top of that, resolving that case will not resolve the slander and defamation case she brought.
 The facts of that case will be very similar to the one for which she has sought Summary Judgement.
-The article over which she is suing me, is true, because it’s based on and framed in terms of my opinion and experience of her.
+The article over which she is suing me, is true because it’s based on and framed in terms of my opinion and experience of her.

 Then there’s the complaint to the Law Society.
 It is primarily a complaint that repeats the libel and slander claim.
 The only difference is that she has included a claim against me for recording our initial conversation.
 She takes the position that lawyers are not supposed to record other lawyers.
 I never dealt with her as a lawyer.
 I dealt with her as a client.
 I am glad I recorded the call because she made a number of representations that she did not fulfill.

-The other aspect of that complaint which shows the ethics of Whaley and her lawyers is that originally when I told Whaley about the recording, she threatened me professionally if I ever use them.
-Subsequently her lawyer, wanted the recording, and in writing represented that if I gave them copies, she would not report me to the Law Society.
+The other aspect of that complaint that shows the ethics of Whaley and her lawyers is that originally when I told Whaley about the recording, she threatened me professionally if I ever use them.
+Subsequently, her lawyer, wanted the recording, and in writing represented that if I gave them copies, she would not report me to the Law Society.
 True to her ethics she did report me.

 Interestingly enough, on the complaint itself that was sent to the Law Society, Whaley lists her lawyer as Valery Edwards, Law Pro lawyer.